fullcontact/full.async/README.md

 ## Retry Logic

-Sometimes it may be necessary to retry certains things when they fail, especially in distributed systems.
+Sometimes it may be necessary to retry certain things when they fail, especially in distributed systems.
 The `go-retry` macro lets you achieve that, for example: